 You can apply for an exemption from some specific provisions of:

 You must also include a draft exemption notice.

-Completed applications can be submitted by email to firstname.lastname@example.org
+Submit completed applications by email to firstname.lastname@example.org

 Your application fee must be paid at the time your application is made.
 See ‘How much it costs’ for the full set of fees.

 You can pay by electronic deposit, internet banking or cheque.
 Payment can be made by applicants or law firms making applications on behalf of their clients.

 The person paying the application fee must also be the person who pays the subsequent fees and costs.
 For example, if a law firm pays the application fee, that law firm must also pay any additional fees and costs.
 We recommend if law firms apply for exemptions on behalf of their clients, the parties discuss and agree who will be responsible for paying the FMA’s fees before submitting an exemption application.

 Where bill pay is available please select ‘Financial Markets Authority - Other’